 The 2002 movie’s initial setting is 1899 New York.
-Unlike the novel and the 1960 movie the protagonist, Alexander Hartdegen played by Guy Pearce, builds his time machine so he can alter the past and save the woman he loves.
-He saves his love only to see her die the same night.
+Unlike the novel and the 1960 movie the protagonist, Alexander Hartdegen played by Guy Pearce, builds his time machine so he can alter the past and save, Emma, the woman he loves (Sienna Guillory).
+He saves Emma only to see her die the same night.
 He believes there is some cosmic reason why he can’t significantly alter the past so he travels into the future in the hope someone there will have the answer.
 He stops in the near future, from the audience’s point of view.
 Excavation on the moon causes the moon to break apart and a worldwide catastrophe.
 Alexander is trapped under the earth for 800,000 years.
 Humanity destroyed itself by being careless with the environment.
 The Eloi are humans who lack technology.
 They are familiar with English but speak their own language.
 They are hunted by the Morlock who are stronger and faster.
 Morlocks are mostly brutes but some Morlocks are highly intelligent.
-The head Morlock answers Alexander’s question about altering the past.
+The head Morlock (Jeremy Irons) answers Alexander’s question about altering the past.

 The novel and the two major motion pictures are products of their times.
 They bring the concerns of their time and take them to a horrific conclusion.
 The 1960 movie shows a popular romance theme of its time.
 A mature and intelligent man who is a stranger meets a sweet and beautiful local woman who knows little of the outside world and they fall in love.
 The 2002 movie shows a popular current romance theme.
 A man who tragically loses the woman he loves meets another woman by happenstance and they fall in love.
 A common theme of the novel and its screen adaptations is human intelligence allows the human race to advance and thrive but it is the same intelligence that will be the undoing of the human race.

 Which movie adaptation of The Time Machine do you prefer?